 The lease liability is initially recognised as the present value of minimum lease payments.
-Subsequently, the carrying amount of the lease liability is increased by the interest charge using the incrimental cost funds and carrying amount of the lease liability is reduced by cash repayments of rentals.
+Subsequently, the carrying amount of the lease liability is increased by the interest charge using the incremental cost of funds and the carrying amount of the lease liability is reduced by cash payments of rentals.